ebXML - Business Process

 A Business Process is something that a business does, such as buying computer parts or selling a professional service.
 It involves the exchange of information between two or more trading partners in some predictable way.

-The specification for business process definition enables an organization to express its business processes so that they are understandable by other organizations.
-This enables the integration of business processes within a company, or between companies.
+The specifications for business process definition enable an organization to express its business processes so that they are understandable by other organizations.
+It enables the integration of business processes within a company or among multiple companies.